This article describes how to navigate SysKit Point when starting the application for the first time.

 Each overview screen comes with a set of predefined views to help you select the most important information for you.
 On the left-hand side of the report, click the drop-down menu to select the views you are the most interested in.

 If you are not satisfied with the predefined views, please let us know.

-As an easy workaround, you can add additional columns on your own with the help of column chooser, or filter each column to get the desired results.
+As an easy workaround, you can add additional columns on your own with the help of column chooser (1), or column filter (2) each column to get the desired results.